 Graco Comfort Sport/Ready Ride/Classic Ride– We don’t see these seats often.
 They have very low limits compared to other convertibles, and there are longer lasting budget options that we recommend over these seats.

 Safety 1st Guide 65– Sometimes the Guide is recommended for compact cars, but we often find it tips backwards, even when installed correctly.
 This doesn’t happen in all cars, but it happens often enough that we’d rather recommend other seats.

 Combination Harness to Booster Seats

 Kid’s Embrace– These seats have such fun covers that kids love, but many parents (and techs) have trouble securely installing them.
-Also, some of the seats (and you never know which you will get) have lower harness slots that the others, making it outgrown quickly.
+Also, due to a fairly low harness height and booster belt guide, this seat is not a great choice for tall or long torso’d kids.

 Baby Trend Hybrid– I give Baby Trend a lot of credit for making fun, colorful covers that kids love.
 However, most techs see this seat and want to run.
 There are several installation options, which can be very confusing and leads to quite a bit of misuse.
 Also, the design of the splitter plate makes changing the harness strap height very difficult.

 Evenflo Chase– With only a 40lb harness, many kids outgrow this seat’s harness mode before they are an appropriate age to use the booster mode.